-Axolotls are a unique salamander that is native to the lakes around Mexico City.
+Axolotls are a unique salamander native to the lakes around Mexico City.
 Unlike other salamanders, the axolotl does not “grow up” and lives its whole life underwater.
 They never emerge onto land like their cousins.

 Because of this, this can be kept in fish tanks and are one of the more popular salamanders.
 They are pretty easy to care for, as they are incredibly hardy.
 They can even be bred in captivity, which allows them to be purchased for relatively cheap.
-The temperature and water flow are the most critical factors determining whether or not they thrive in captivity, but these factors are often accessible for even beginners to get right.
+The temperature and water flow are the most critical factors determining whether they thrive in captivity, but these factors are often accessible for even beginners to get right.

 Quick Facts about the Axolotl

 |Species Name||Ambystoma mexicanum|